muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 The perceived risk of being tightly coupled with a cloud provider is offset by the rewards.
 Using AWS Lambda as an example, the benefits are scalability, resilience, security, quicker time-to-market, and the ability to focus more on creating business value rather than dealing with infrastructural heavy lifting.

 Be warned against focusing too much on portability and vendor lock-in arguments, as doing so often comes at the cost of missing out on provider-specific benefits and can reduce time-to-market.
-The author argues that getting to market earlier and iterating faster is more important than potential difficulties changing providers later.
+Yan argues that getting to market earlier and iterating faster is more important than potential difficulties changing providers later.

 The real lock-in risk lies in data, not in business logic, as data accumulates and is economically disincentivized to leave its platform.